 2. Participate effectively in the conversation

 With a goal in mind, you can attract the interviewee’s attention.
-By linking your follow-up question to their answers, you are engaging them and you will go beyond the answers they may have ready and will still be able to see a more genuine side of them.
+By linking your follow up single ease question to their answers, you are engaging them and you will go beyond the answers they may have ready and will still be able to see a more genuine side of them.

 3. Don’t settle for an ambiguous answer